pundit-community/pundit-matchers/README.md

 it { is_expected.to forbid_actions(:show, :create, :update) }
 ```

-Warning: it is recommended to always use `is_expected.to` rather than
-`is_expected.not_to` when using Pundit Matchers.
-The forbid matchers were
-designed to avoid the need to use `is_expected.not_to permit_actions`.
-In the
-case of `is_expected.not_to permit_actions(:edit, :destroy)`, the spec will pass
-if only one of these actions is not permitted, but the other action is.
-This
-behaviour may be changed in a future version of Pundit Matchers.

 ## Testing New/Create and Edit/Update Pairs

 It common to write separate authorisation policies on a per action basis.
 A